amperser/proselint/.github/ISSUE_TEMPLATE/check-request.md

 name: Check Request
 about: Suggest a new check, or source to extract checks from
 title: ''
-labels: type: feat, cat: new-check
+labels: 'type: feat, cat: new-check'
 assignees: ''

 ---